websight-io/docs/docs/docs/developers/deployment/linux/index.md

   - Size: `Basic: 2 Intel CPUs / 4GB RAM / 80GB NVMe SSDs`
   - [choose SSH keys authentication](https://docs.digitalocean.com/products/droplets/how-to/create/#authentication) and add your SSH public key to Droplet

-At the time of writing this guide the cost of the Droplet is **$24.00/month**.
+At the time of writing this guide the cost of for this Droplet configuration is **$24.00/month**.

 ## Step 2: Install Docker

-On your virtual machine install Docker Engine & Plugins according to the [Ubuntu installation docs](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
+On your virtual machine, install Docker Engine and plugins by following the [Ubuntu Docker installation documentation](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).

 ## Step 3: Container Registry Setup

 !!! info "Notice"
-        If you have already Docker Registry, you can skip this step and go directly to [step 4](#step-4-push-images-to-docker-registry).
+        If you already have a Docker Registry set up, you can skip this step and go directly to [step 4](#step-4-push-images-to-docker-registry).

 [Create a basic private Container Registry in DigitalOcean](https://docs.digitalocean.com/products/container-registry/quickstart/).